adambhere/oss-review-toolkit/docs/GettingStarted.md

 which contains a summary of all licenses for all packages and some more details like cache statistics and information about the scanned scopes.

-## 6. Curating the metadata
+## 6. Curating the Metadata

-In the example above everything went well because the VCS information provided by the packages was correct, but this is not always the case.
+In the example above, everything went well because the VCS information provided by the packages was correct, but this is not always the case.
 Often the metadata of packages has no VCS information, points to outdated repositories, or the repositories are not correctly tagged.
-Because this information can not always be fixed in remote packages ORT provides a mechanism to curate metadata of packages.
+Because it is not always possible to correct this information in remote packages, ORT provides a mechanism to curate package metadata.

-These curations can be configured in a YAML file that has to be passed to the `analyzer`.
+These curations can be configured in a YAML file that has to be passed to the *Analyzer*.
 The data from the curations file will overwrite the metadata provided by the packages themselves.
-This way it is possible to fix borken VCS URLs or provide the location of source artifacts.
+This way, it is possible to fix broken VCS URLs or provide the location of source artifacts.
 The structure of the curations file is:

 ```yaml